blbadger/blbadger.github.io/index.md

 $$

 ## High voltage
-High voltage engineering projects which make for pretty screensavers and light shows.
+High voltage engineering projects: follow the links for more on arcs and plasma.

 ### [Tesla coil](/tesla-coils.md)